Geothermal HVAC for eco-friendly homes

 One of the significant benefits of geothermal HVAC systems is their ability to reduce carbon emissions.
 These systems utilize the earth’s natural heat, which eliminates the need for fossil fuels.
 By tapping into this renewable energy source, geothermal HVAC systems significantly reduce greenhouse gas emissions, helping to combat climate change.

-READ MORE Solar water heating in HVAC
+READ MORE Biomass heating explained

 2. Conserving Water Resources with Geothermal HVAC